Campaign Management

 Campaign Configuration & Management

-The campaign details section provides comprehensive information about your simulation configuration, template settings, and available management actions.
-This centralized control panel enables efficient campaign administration and monitoring.
+The campaign details section provides information about your simulation configuration, template settings, and available management actions.
+This control panel enables campaign administration and monitoring.

 Phishing Club - Campaign details

-Click on the Template link to access a detailed visualization and comprehensive information about the template configuration used in this campaign.
+Click on the Template link to access information about the template configuration used in this campaign.

 Phishing Club - Campaign template details